deargle/deargle.github.io/_security_assignments/lab_security_onion.md

     Browse to a website such as [virustotal.com](virustotal.com) or [hybrid-analysis.com](hybrid-analysis.com) and search the site using the sha256 hash.
 This can tell you more about what you're dealing with in your network and potentially how to clean it up.

-    {% include lab_question.html question='What does Kaspersky antivirus report the exe to likely be?' %}
+    {% include lab_question.html question='As shown on virustotal.com, what does Kaspersky antivirus report the exe to likely be?' %}

     [Read about](https://krebsonsecurity.com/2014/01/feds-to-charge-alleged-spyeye-trojan-author/) the arrest of, charges against, and plea to conspiracy from Aleksander Panin, the author of this variant of malware.